-99 Jose.E.Antunes, Liability of Corporate Groups, (Kluwer Law and Taxation Publisher, 1994), p.293 be in harmony with the existing national laws of the Member States100.
+The Forum Europaeum proposes that the regulation of corporate groups in Europe be based on the concept of 'control'.
+The proposal is designed to provide for legal certainty and practicality and to be in harmony with the existing national laws of the Member States109.
 It must be noted that EU and Australian proposals made a noteworthy contribution to the academic debate and attracted attention somehow even though these documents could not lead to a holistic group regulation.

-2.7.
-Due Diligence and Duty of Vigilance Approach
+2.7 Due Diligence and Duty of Vigilance Approach